-Ancient One in Marvel Super War is an Energy type with Hard difficulty and is an A Tier Hero.
+Ancient One in Marvel Super War is a Power type with Hard difficulty and is an S Tier Hero.
 Ancient One Inter-Dimensional Travel can change the tide of the game by teleporting the most important but weak hero (Support or energy hero) to your team.

 Ancient One Stats